 - Brown Sugar

 Just a couple of notes about the changes and clarifications I made to this recipe.

 First of all, mom's recipe didn't state what type of apple to use.
 I chose Granny Smith Apples because they were one of her favorites and it just seemed to make sense.
 Honey Crisp Apples are my favorite and I'm sure they would work fine too.

-In writing out the recipe, mom indicated that the sugar was to be divided, but she wasn’t specific how.
-Her recipe called for a total of 1 1/4 cups, some to be mixed with apples and some to go in the topping.
-I decreased the amount to one cup and divided as shown in my version of the recipe.
+In writing out the recipe, mom indicated that the sugar was to be divided, but she wasn't specific about how.
+Her recipe called for a total of 1 ¼ cups, some to be mixed with apples and some to go in the topping.
+I decreased the amount to one cup and divided it as shown in my version of the recipe.

 Mom's recipe called for lemon zest only.
 I figured I might as well add a bit of lemon juice too, so I added juice from half of the lemon after zesting it.

 Finally, mom's recipe didn't call for flour or cornstarch.
 I was worried the filling might be juicy.
 I decided to add a bit of cornstarch and it came out perfect.

 Oh, I almost forgot.
 Mom's recipe said to bake at 375 degrees for about an hour.
 After only 35 - 40 minutes I noticed the topping was browning nice and the apples were tender.
 My apples were not mushy and had a little crispness left to them, just how I like them.
 If you want your apples cooked more, reduce the temperature and cook a little longer.
 Remember, all ovens cook a little differently.